 How To Create the Xcode Configuration Settings File

-The configuration of the Xcode project is saved into the project file (*.xcodeproj).
-It is enough for the normal scale application development, but if you develop the middle or large scale application, it may be not enought.
-You may want to control more flexible.
+The Xcode project configuration is saved in the project file (*.xcodeproj).
+It is enough for normal-scale application development, but if you develop a middle or large-scale application, you may need more.
+Moreover, you would like to have more flexible control.

 For example,